beansoft/visualgc_idea/README.md

-This repo has move to: https://github.com/beansoftapp/visualgc_java8/tree/master/visualgc_idea
+This repo has moved to: https://github.com/beansoftapp/visualgc_java8/tree/master/visualgc_idea